 Once I stapled the chicken wire down and cut it to fit, I was finally done after three and a half hours.

-That three and a half hour time is probably on the longer side as my girlfriend finished 30 minutes to an hour sooner with her project.
+That three and a half hour time is probably on the longer side, as Megan finished 30 minutes to an hour sooner with her project.
 If you aren’t inept at life like I am, it should take you well under three hours.
-Once we were done, her sign received so many compliments which was funny because I was standing right next to her with my sign.
+Once we were done, her sign received so many compliments, which was funny because I was standing right next to her with my sign.
 I stood there and received silence……..

-We left with two wood signs, zero broken fingers, and a night where my girlfriend probably questioned if she should be with a handier man.
-It was an extremely fun evening where we got to do something a little different than the norm.
+We left with two wood signs, zero broken fingers, and a memorable date night where handyman skills were probably questioned all evening.
+It was an extremely fun outing where we got to do something a little different from the norm.
 We are already looking at designs to go again in the near future.

 The staff there was so fun and helpful.
-It took them maybe two seconds to realize I was out of my element but was there for me every step of the way.
+It took them maybe two seconds to realize I was out of my element but were there for me every step of the way.